ast-grep/ast-grep.github.io/website/guide/introduction.md

 Though we use JavaScript in our introduction, ast-grep is not language specific.
 It is a _polyglot_ tool backed by the renowned library [tree-sitter](https://tree-sitter.github.io/).
 The idea of ast-grep can be applied to many other languages!

-## Use case

-We can use ast-grep as searcher, linter and rewriter.

-* **Searcher**: As a command line tool in your terminal, ast-grep, `sg`, can precisely search code based on AST, running through ten thousand files in sub seconds.
-* **Linter**: You can also use ast-grep as a linter.
-Thanks to the flexible rule configuration, adding a new customized rule is more intuitive and straightforward.
-It also has a pretty error reporting out of box
-* **Rewrite Library**: ast-grep provide jQuery like utility methods to traverse and manipulate syntax tree.
-Besides, you can also use operators to compose complex matching from simple patterns.

-> Think ast-grep as an integration of [grep](https://www.gnu.org/software/grep/manual/grep.html), [eslint](https://eslint.org/) and [codemod](https://github.com/facebookincubator/fastmod).

 ## Features